Call (302) 853-2853

 Finish Polish

-Finish-R polish restores depth and clarity.
+Finish-R or Ignition restores depth and clarity.
 This is where the mirror finish comes from.
-Proper pad selection and technique for your specific gel coat make the difference.
+Post-sanding jobs use Ignition.
+Standard correction jobs use Finish-R. Proper pad selection and technique for your specific gel coat make the difference.

 7